 The Soldiers’ and Sailors’ Monument stands in the square as a tribute to Cuyahoga County Union soldiers who fought in the Civil War.
 The poignant memorial is comprised of a 125-foot-tall column, statues and a free museum.
 Use this monument guide for more information.

-Standing on the north side of Public Square is the quaint and historic Old Stone Church.
+Standing on the north side of Public Square is the quaint Old Stone Church.
 The history of the church dates to 1820 and it is known for its Tiffany-designed stained-glass windows.
 The church is open to visitors for free.
-Use the church brochure for visiting information.

 On the square’s southwest corner is the landmark Terminal Tower.
 The 52-story building was erected in the 1920s – and ranked as the second-tallest building in the world when it was completed.
-In fact, it still holds rank as the second-tallest building in the state of Ohio today.
-The adjoining Tower City Center complex houses offices, a mall, a hotel, the Jack Cleveland Casino, and the city’s main light rail station.
+In fact, it still ranks as the second-tallest building in the state of Ohio today (just behind the 57-story Key Tower, also in Cleveland).
+The adjoining Tower City Center complex houses offices, a mall, a hotel, the Jack Cleveland Casino, and the central subway and light rail station.